Tip #1—Want to visit a college campus with your son or daughter? Take advantage of Amtrak’s Campus Visit program: code H459.

 All Amtrak trains allow folding bikes that meet certain criteria as carry-on items.
 They must be stored in the luggage racks near the restrooms (on single-level coaches) or in the lower-level luggage racks (on Superliner coaches).

 NARP will continue to work with Amtrak to expand the ability for bicyclists to make full use of the national intercity passenger train network as a complement to bicycling.
 Amtrak has announced that it intends to implement a pilot program to allow unboxed bicycles on the Capitol Limited to or from all stops on the route.
 Once this is in place, NARP will work with bicycle advocates to make it successful.
-NARP has also urged Amtrak to include bicycle racks in the specifications for any new baggage, coach-baggage or baggage-dorm cars it plans to order.
+NARP has also urged Amtrak to include bicycle racks in the specifications for any new baggage, coach-baggage or baggage-dorm cars it plans to order, and bicycle racks are being included in the new baggage and bag-dorm cars being built by CAF USA for use on long-distance trains.

 Many people ask why Amtrak does not allow pets on trains (other than registered service animals, as required by federal law).